The Dark Future Of Porn

 That is, just as the monks who emerged from the rubble of fallen Rome carefully preserved philosophy, scripture, aesthetics, poetry, music, and virtuous culture, slowly reviving as they went a West retaken by pagan barbarians who were very unlike their Greek counterparts, so we too (as a conservative minority) must—in a sense—keep our own “Roman” culture’s increasing degeneracy in the periphery of our minds, and turn our homes into “mini monasteries” that focus solely on identifying and preserving all that is Good, True, and Beautiful; preserving what is Good, True, and Beautiful so that when our culture finally does collapse into ash, there are planted seeds ready to sprout and thicken and become the new ecosystem.

 This style of renuncio saeculo entails a few undertakings that will almost certainly earn us the honorable distinction of being odd ducks: It means giving our children a classical education and not a government one.
 It means building a home library.
 It means encouraging solemnity and majesty in our worship services over “relevance” and “relatability”.
 It means extolling the value of silence over chaotic noise.
-It means reading the Torah or Christian Bible daily, and not just alone but with our families, and giving copies of Marcus Aurelius to our sons and daughters when they turn 18 and leave home.
-It also means being somewhat abrasive when we are confronted by belligerent moderns without our asking for it:
+It means reading the Tanakh or Christian Bible daily, and not just alone but with our families, and giving copies of Marcus Aurelius to our sons and daughters when they turn 18 and leave home.
+It also means being somewhat abrasive when we are confronted by belligerent moderns:

 • Refusing to use “preferred pronouns”.
 Because gender is not “assigned at birth”, it is assigned by God.
 A trans-man will always be a woman.
 A trans-woman will always be a man.
 Crossdressing does not reverse Heavenly mandate.

 • Blaming crime on criminals and not on circumstances or environment.
-Because free will is real, we are all responsible for our actions, and each individual must be held accountable for actions that infringe upon the property or physical safety of their neighbor (regardless of the perpetrator’s ethnicity, previous traumas, socioeconomic status, or sexual identity).
+Because free will is real, we are all responsible for our actions, and each individual must be held accountable for actions that infringe on the property or physical safety of their neighbor (regardless of the perp’s ethnicity, previous trauma, socioeconomic status, or sexual identity).

 • Declaring that we are proud of the historical figures we are constantly told to be ashamed of: founding fathers, explorers, generals, etc. Because sinlessness is not a prerequisite for greatness.
 The boldest and best of men always have a dark side that they wrestle with, and those who have achieved much in history simply do not deserve criticism from those who have achieved nothing in the present.